 Sensitive areas of your system were found to be under attack.
 Spy software attack or virus infection possible.
 Prevent further damage or your private data will get stolen.
 Run an anti-spyware scan now.
 Click here to start.

-XP Home Security 2011 displays warnings and notifications about serious security threats and privacy issues.
-It will also state that it has detected many critical spyware objects and that these objects can expose private information.
 Of course, that's not true.
 This is just a part of whole scam.
 Besides, no matter what you decide to do, it will ask to pay for a full version of the program to protect your computer from malware and possible attacks from the Internet.
 Just ignore all of this and read the removal instructions carefully.
-Remove XP Home Security 2011as soon as possible!
+Use updated anti-spyware to remove XP Home Security 2012 as soon as possible!

 How to prevent from getting rogue antispyware